-When you're doing a deep dive into your data, you may compare pageviews and sessions from Sortable Analytics to those in Google Analytics (or other metric providers).
+When you're doing a deep dive into your data, you may compare pageviews and sessions from analyzable to those in Google Analytics (or other metric providers).
 Since Sortable only counts the pageviews and sessions where we had an opportunity to serve an ad, we don't expect these values to match, as our organizations have different definitions for what is counted (Google's definitions for sessions and pageviews).

 Typically, we expect a discrepancy between 10% and 30% — depending on the type of site and users that visit the site.